rntz/pyston/docs/UNWINDING.md

 The libgcc unwinder walks the call frame stack, looking up debug information about each function it unwinds through.
 It finds the debug information by searching for the instruction pointer that would be returned-to in a list of tables; one table for each loaded object (in the linker-and-loader sense of "object", i.e. executable file or shared library).
 For a given object, the debug info is in a section called `.eh_frame`.
 See [this blog post](http://www.airs.com/blog/archives/460) for more on the format of `.eh_frame`.

 In particular, the unwinder checks whether the function has an associated "personality function", and calls it if it does.
-If there's no personality function, or if the personality function returns normally, unwinding continues as normal.
+If there's no personality function, unwinding continues as normal.
 C functions do not have personality functions.
 C++ functions have the personality function `__gxx_personality_v0`, or (if they don't involve exceptions or RAII at all) no personality function.

 The job of the personality function is to: